- "Mad Money" host Jim Cramer gives his advice for getting started investing at a young age.

 When it comes to investing, CNBC's Jim Cramer always says investors must have two discrete places for their cash.

-The first is a retirement portfolio, which is more conservative and should be invested through a tax favored vehicle like a 401(k) or an Individual Retirement Account, the "Mad Money" host said.
+The first is a retirement portfolio, which is more conservative and should be invested through a tax-favored vehicle such as a 401(k) or an individual retirement account, the "Mad Money" host said.

 The second is a discretionary or "mad money" portfolio.
 This is the place to take more risks with money once a retirement fund has been invested.

 The first $10,000 you invest in the market should go to a low-cost index fund or exchange-traded fund that mirrors the S&P 500.
 This gives investors a way to get exposure to the stock market gains without putting in the time or effort needed to pick individual stocks.

 One of Cramer's top rules for young investors is that they should take more risks.
 That does not mean they should go crazy and speculate with all of their savings.
 But it does mean using some discretionary money to bet on high-risk long shots or smaller, lesser-known companies with massive upside potential.

 Unless you are born with a silver spoon in your mouth, accruing wealth does not come easily, which is why Cramer is so passionate about helping investors find a viable financial strategy.

 "Thanks to the magic of compounding, the earlier in your life you start investing in the market, the bigger your long-term gains can be," Cramer said.